 The Madhya Pradesh Assembly passed the historic bill, following an alarming number of rape cases reported in the state.
 The bill proposed a death sentence for anyone convicted of raping girls below the age of 12.

 The bill, named as Dand Vidhi (Madhya Pradesh Sanshodhan) Vidheyak, 2017, amended the sections 376 (a) and 376 (d)(a), recommending the death sentence or a minimum of 14 years to life if convicted of raping a girl aged 12 or under.
 The specific Section 376 (b)(a), which pertains to gang rapes of a minor have seen an increase in the minimum sentence to 20 years to life with an option of the death penalty.

 The bill was passed unanimously, with Madhya Pradesh the first Indian state to introduce capital punishment as a deterrence against child rapists.

-This new law is a breakthrough for minors, with the state government working toward removing the notorious tag of being the rape capital of India.
+This new law is a breakthrough, with the state government working toward removing the notorious tag of being the rape capital of India.
 Madhya Pradesh has the highest recorded number of rapes in the country.
-As per data, 12 girls and women are raped every 32 hours in the district.
+As per current data, 12 girls and women are raped every 32 hours in the district.
 In 2015, the number of rapes recorded was 24,135.

 However, observers are saying it is not enough.
 Under current laws notated in Section 493 (a), luring a woman for marriage by rape only attracts three years imprisonment and a large fine.
 However, the new bill also proposes further punishments against those who disrobe women, stalk on the pretext of marriage; and repeat offenders will not be eligible for bail.